markguinn/silverstripe-livepub/README.md

 Features
 --------
+- Allows CSRF tokens to remain enabled with static published sites
 - Insert blocks of live php into published pages (must use php publishing method)
 - With careful use, allows things like a "logged in as" area or sections based on session or cookie information, without loading any of Silverstripe.

 Installation
 ------------